Come to the Rent Strike Meet-up on May 23

 Refusing the rent increase can be quite exciting for some tenants.
 Also after July 1, seek support from one of the local solidarity networks or set up one yourself.
 Together with your neighbours, you are stronger against your landlord!

-From July 1st you continue to pay the old rent and put the amount of the rent increase into your savings account each month, as described above.
-Your landlord's rent collection agency might notice that you have not paid the rent increase and send you an automatically issued payment reminder.
-The collection agency might send you a payment reminder for the rent arrears.
-The landlord or the collection agency does not have a legal basis on sending a reminder.
+From July 1st pay the old rent and put the amount of the rent increase on your savings account every month, as described in step 5.
+Your landlord's rent collection system notices that you have not paid the rent increase and sends you an automatically generated payment reminder.
+The collection system does not 'know' that by not paying the rent increase there is no legal basis on sending a reminder.
 Therefore, you are not in debt arrears.

 The landlord might continue to send regular payment reminders whose tone can become increasingly threatening.
 These letters have no legal basis.
 1st reminder, 2nd reminder, demand, last warning, pass on data to the municipality, pass on data to the collection agency, threaten with a bailiff: landlords are persistent and intimidating, while these letters are not permitted by law: after all, you are not in debt arrears.